mcgov/az_scripts/README.md

 and so on...

-<sub><sub>* *no warranty, not endorsed by my or any employer, examples only, do not use without reading, usefullness not guaranteed*
+<sub><sub>* *no warranty, not endorsed by my or any employer, examples only, do not use without reading, usefulness not guaranteed*